About the course

 CS107e is a relative newcomer to the Stanford curriculum.
 The mainstream CS107 has served as our long-standing introduction to computer systems, CS107e gave a fresh perspective on how to teach this material.
 The "ground up" curriculum is the brainchild of Pat Hanrahan and the course owes its very existence to Pat's inspiration and travail.
 The multi-talented Isabel Bush was the Lead TA in the first offerings of the course and helped shape the course and curriculum.
 Phil Levis, Dawson Engler, Julie Zelenski, and Chris Gregg have contributed to the cause as instructors and we've have enjoyed superb student collaborators: Anna, Ashwin, Eric, Jane, Jennifer, Lenny, Liana, Maria Paula, Michelle, Mihir, Ngoc, Omar, Peter, Sean, Sergio, Shannon and Will.
 The tireless efforts of the TAs to support student learning have earned boundless praise from our students.
 We owe a shout-out to David Welch, the person most responsible for figuring out how to write bare metal programs on the Raspberry Pi.
 If it weren't for the pioneering work of David, we would not be offering this course!

 After a wonderful 8-year run on our beloved Raspberry Pi, the end of life of the A+ model necessitated a change in direction.
-Starting in 2024, we are switching over to Risc-V, using the Mango Pi MQ-Pro built on the AllWinner D1 SOC.
-Adventure awaits!
+As of 2024, we have moved on to Risc-V ; our chosen SBC is now the spunky pink Mango Pi MQ-Pro built on the AllWinner D1 SOC.
+Big shoutout to Anna, Liana, Aanya, Ben, Calvin, Didi, Frances, Ishita, Kenny, and Yifan for their amazing contributions in the big transition!